cbmarcum/lazybones/README.md

 because the subtemplates are embedded directly in the project template, and so there can only be one version available to you.

-### Finding out what templates are available

-To see what templates you can install, run

-    skeletor list

-This will list all aliases and remote templates.
-If you want to see what templates you have cached locally, run

-    skeletor list --cached

-In fact, `--cached` is implied if Lazybones can't connect to the internet.

-You can also find out more about a template through the `info` command:

-    skeletor info <template name>

-This will print a description of the template and what versions are available for it.
-If you're offline, this will simply display an error message.

 ## Configuration